Steve-Fenton/stevefenton.co.uk/src/pages/publications/typescript-for-c-programmers.md

 ::figcaption[TypeScript for C# Programmers]
 :::

-This book is aimed at .Net programmers and explains key concepts as well as similarities and differences between TypeScript and C#.
+This free book is aimed at .Net programmers and explains key concepts as well as similarities and differences between TypeScript and C#.
 There is a quick start guide in the first chapter that introduces the syntax.
 The later chapters include deep dives into the type system, memory management, events and exceptions.

 Free online: